cc-hearts/cc-password/README.md

 ## Contribution

-Contributions to `electron-password` are welcome.
+Contributions to `cc-password` are welcome.
 If you have any suggestions, questions, or bug reports, please open an issue.

 ## License